crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 __Note__: There is also a [helper script](ToDo) that constructs a [networkx](https://networkx.github.io/) graph for each service intention in a problem instance.
 You are free to use it for the challenge if you find it helpful.

 #### How is this Graph modeled in the JSON?
-Let us see how this graph is modeled in the JSON.
 Modeling a graph in a JSON structure in a human-readabl way is not exactly a joy.
-We have taken the approach that paths (i.e. lineare subgraphs) in the graph can be grouped into so-called _route paths_.
+We have taken the approach that paths (i.e. linear subgraphs) in the graph can be grouped into so-called _route paths_.
 Then these _route_paths_ are "glued together" at the appropriate places.
-We see that _route_1_ in our [sample scenario] is made up of 5 _route_paths_:
+We see that route 111 in our [sample scenario](sample_files/sample_scenario.json) is made up of 5 _route_paths_:

 ![](documentation/img/route_1_route_paths.png)